Tomer-Yihya/cpp_ex2/README.md

 # Project Name: Vacuum Cleaner Simulation

+## submitters
+- Tomer Yihya
+- Or Asheri

 ## Overview
 This project simulates the operation of a robotic vacuum cleaner that navigates around the house in an intelligent way.
 The purpose of the simulation is to simulate and trace the actions of the robot during the house cleaning operation while taking into account its condition in terms of location and operation, the amount of dirt in the house and the battery limitations.